 We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
-We have adopted, effective upon the closing of this offering, a charter for each of the three committees.
+We plan to adopt a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of H. David Sherman, Jun Xu and Zhong Lin, and will be chaired by H. David Sherman.
+Our audit committee will consist of [3], and will be chaired by [H. David Sherman].
 Each committee member satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq Global Market and meets the independence standards under Rule 10A-3 under the Exchange Act.
-We have determined that H. David Sherman qualifies as an "audit committee financial expert."
+We have determined that [•] qualifies as an "audit committee financial expert."
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things: